raafik980/raafik980.github.io/_posts/2023-12-26-adk-lids-swrm-ok.md

 <br>

-This article aims to provide a concise overview of my presentation at the [ACS-SWRM-2023](https://swrm.org/) conference, organized by the [American Chemical Society](https://www.acs.org/content/acs/en.html) SWRM Board in 2023, held in Oklahoma City, OK, USA.
+This article aims to provide a concise overview of my presentation at the [ACS-SWRM-2023](https://swrm.org/) conference, organized by the [American Chemical Society](https://www.acs.org/content/acs/en.html) SWRM Board in November 2023, held in Oklahoma City, OK, USA.

 The presentation was based on the study which is an extension of the following studies from [Nam group](https://scholar.google.com/citations?user=fUPBlikAAAAJ&hl=en):